Potato Battery: How to Turn Produce into Veggie Power!

 Note, that the potato itself does not participate directly in the reactions, but functions as an electrolyte to facilitate the transport of relevant ions such as zinc cations and protons that originate from organic acids and phosphoric acid that are present inside the potato.

 Figure 3.
 Diagram of the chemical reaction that occurs in a potato battery, with an LED connected between the electrodes.
+Note that the arrows representing electron movement in this figure point in the opposite direction as those that represent electrical current in Figures 1–2.
+For more information about sign conventions for electric current, read this technical note.

 Terms and Concepts